rotationsymmetry/rotationsymmetry.github.io/_posts/2015-06-01-dynammic-programming.md

 res3: String = Professor X
 ```

-If we stick with immutable objects, such funny situation will never occur since a new object with a different hash code will be created whenever the object is updated.
-A simple to way to ensure the object are immutable is use compose the objects with subclass of `AnyVal`, immutable collections and case classes.
+If we stick with immutable objects, such funny situation will never occur since a new object with a different hash code will be created whenever an immutable object is updated.
+A simple to way to ensure the object are immutable is to compose objects with subclass of `AnyVal`, immutable collections and case classes.